Lutsk: First World War and Ukrainian War of Independence

 During the First World War, the town was seized by Austria-Hungary on 29 August 1915.
 The town sustained a small amount of damage.
 During more than a year of Austro-Hungarian occupation, Lutsk became an important military centre with the headquarters of the IV Army under Archduke Josef Ferdinand stationed there.
 A plague of epidemic typhus decimated the city's inhabitants.

 On 4 June 1916, four Russian armies under general Aleksei Brusilov started what later became known as the Brusilov Offensive.
 After up to three days of heavy artillery barrage, the Battle of Lutsk began.
 On 7 June 1916 the Russian forces reconquered the city.

+Between 1917 and 1919 Lutsk was part of the Ukrainian People's Republic and Ukrainian State.
 After the signing of the Treaty of Brest-Litovsk, the city was seized by Germany on 7 February 1918.
 On 22 February 1918 the town was transferred by the withdrawing German army to the forces loyal to Symon Petlura.